I have presented on various topics at a number of international conferences. Below are a selection of the talks and workshops I have given.

-In my most recent print article, Native speaker teachers only, a head-to-head debate in Business Spotlight magazine, I argue in favour of private language schools adopting a more flexible approach towards the employment of non-native English speaking teachers (NNESTs).
+In my print article, Native speaker teachers only, a head-to-head debate in the March-April 2016 issue of Business Spotlight magazine, I argue in favour of private language schools adopting a more flexible approach towards the employment of non-native English speaking teachers (NNESTs).

 In my talk, I give six key reasons why employing a diverse range of teachers is good business practice for language schools.
 My talk is, however, not only aimed at language school owners.
 I hope to reach out to both NNESTs and NESTs to highlight the unfair (and illegal) discrimination that is going on in the ELT industry today, with the hope that they will be motivated to do something about it in their own local teaching contexts.

 Recently, I coached a manager of a large German company through his leadership of a global virtual team.
 In being invited to take part in my client's regular online meetings, I was fortunate enough to be able to experience first hand some of the challenges he faced and was therefore better equipped to help him deal with them.
 Since the meetings were recorded, I was also able to collect and analyse a databank of language used by non-native speakers of English doing business in real time.